Put a Skilled and Trial-Proven Attorney in Your Corner

 DUI arrests and other traffic violations are more than a minor inconvenience, they can have lasting legal consequences that can impact your life for years to come.
 DUIs and serial traffic offenses can become permanent black marks on your record could lead to a permanent loss of your driver’s license in addition to jail time and expensive fines.
 If you have had your license suspended due to these types of offenses, you need the help of an experienced, knowledgeable defense attorney.

 Miami criminal defense attorney Evan Hoffman of The Hoffman Firm can help use his legal skill to build a case on your behalf and help you get your license back.
-Mr. Hoffman has helped hundreds of Florida citizens regain their driving privileges and pursue a suspended license defense.
+Our suspended license lawyer has helped hundreds of Florida citizens regain their driving privileges and pursue a suspended license defense.
 He has even assisted those with multiple suspensions and extensive serious traffic violations.

 Our team at The Hoffman Firm can walk you through the hearing process and aggressively represent your case before the Florida DMV.
 With years of experience as a defense attorney, Evan Hoffman is familiar with the courtroom and is prepared to advocate for your rights.
 If at all possible, our team can pursue the option to drop or reduce your charges.